The Santa Cruz Flow Trail

 The ride starts on Highland Way at Soquel Demonstration State Forest parking lot – ride 2 miles toward South East on Highland Way (all on the pavement), while climbing gradually – turn right onto dirt fire road called Buzzard Lagoon Rd. ride 1 mile, climbing gets steeper through here – right turn on Aptos Creek fire road, ride 1.5 miles while the trail climbs atop a ridge and rolls along the ridge – right turn into Soquel Demonstration State Forest onto the Ridge Trail (look for trail map on the right), continue on the Ridge Trail for 2 miles with varied and rolling singletrack terrain – right turn onto the Flow Trail (look for the picnic table on the left at the top of the Flow Trail), continue down hill on the Flow Trail for a fun flowing mountain bike specific ~4 miles of singletrack – 4 mile climb begins at the end of the Flow Trail on Hihn’s Mill Fire Road, continue back to parking lot.

-Family Shuttle Option: Because we have to take turns riding (need to watch Lars) we shuttled the first 4 miles of road/dirt climbing.
+Family Shuttle Option: Because we often take turns riding we shuttled the first 4 miles of road/dirt climbing.
 This basically dropped us less than a mile from the start of the single track.

 Climb 2

-In 2022 we had Lars (8) with us and decided to try another way to the top.
-From the parking area, we took Hihn’s Mill Road > Sulphur Spring Road > Ridge Trail.
+From the parking area, take Hihn’s Mill Road > Sulphur Spring Road > Ridge Trail.
 This is a 2 mile climb with around 900 ft of climbing.
 The start of this climb is a rolling downhill on the fire road leaving the parking area (Hihn’s Mill).
-When you get to the intersection of Sulphur Spring you go up an it’s STEEP!
-It’s tough but it’s also much shorter than Climb 1 so I’d personally pick this way again when riding with kids.
-You can tow them for most of this for a really good workout.
+When you get to the intersection of Sulphur Spring you go up an it’s steep but all rideable.
+It’s tough but it’s also much shorter than Climb 1 so I’d personally pick this way again when riding with kids or if you want to get up there faster.
+You can tow your kids for most of this climb for a really good workout.
 This is also a good way to climb if you want to ride the Braille DH.

 Braille DH